GoviEx shares plummet after Niger cancels $343m project permit - Miningmx

-SHARES in GoviEx fell more than 40% in Toronto trade on Thursday after the firm announced Niger had withdrawn the mining permit to the Madadouela uranium property.
+SHARES in GoviEx fell 29% by the close of trade on Thursday after the firm announced Niger had withdrawn the mining permit to the Madadouela uranium property.

 “GoviEx Uranium has been informed by the Government of the Republic of Niger, by way of a letter from the Minister of Mines, that it no longer has rights over the perimeter of the Madaouela mining permit, which is now in the public domain,” it said.